MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     field can be used as a sorting option when printing reports such as the Checkbook List.

-6. Choose Save to save the checkbook information you’ve entered.
+6. Choose Save to save the checkbook information you've entered.

 7. To print a checkbook list containing information for the currently displayed checkbook, choose File \>\> Print.
 You also can print this report using the